felixlu/awesome-stars/topics.md

 - [Fndroid/clash_for_windows_pkg](https://github.com/Fndroid/clash_for_windows_pkg) - A Windows/macOS GUI based on Clash
 - [sunner/ChatALL](https://github.com/sunner/ChatALL) - Concurrently chat with ChatGPT, Bing Chat, Bard, Alpaca, Vicuna, Claude, ChatGLM, MOSS, 讯飞星火, 文心一言 and more, discover the best answers
-- [alibaba/ali-dbhub](https://github.com/alibaba/ali-dbhub) - 🔥 🔥 🔥 An intelligent and versatile general-purpose SQL client and reporting tool for databases which integrates ChatGPT capabilities.(智能的通用数据库SQL客户端和报表工具)
 - [OneKeyHQ/app-monorepo](https://github.com/OneKeyHQ/app-monorepo) - Secure, open source and community driven crypto wallet runs on all platforms and trusted by millions.
 - [evolus/pencil](https://github.com/evolus/pencil) - The Pencil Project's unique mission is to build a free and opensource tool for making diagrams and GUI prototyping that everyone can use.
 - [marktext/marktext](https://github.com/marktext/marktext) - 📝A simple and elegant markdown editor, available for Linux, macOS and Windows.